Youssefguba/Wassaly-Shokran/README.md

 # Wassaly Shokran

-Wassaly Shokran is a Food Delivery App using Java, can be used for Food Delivery and Restaurant application, Using Firebase as a Backend.
+Wassaly Shokran is a Full Food Delivery App using Java code, can be used for Food Delivery and Restaurant application, Using Firebase as a Backend.